-Example 5 - Transfer of benefits that accrued after 2003-project to an unclaimed benefit preservation fund and complied with the legislative requirements
+Example 4 - Transfer of benefits that accrued after 2003-project to an unclaimed benefit preservation fund - information provided by the transferring fund

 On 1 November 2008 a lump sum benefit of R650 000 accrued to X as a result of resignation under the rules of EFG Retirement Fund.
 The benefit was not claimed by the member on resignation.
 The lump sum benefit was classified as an "unclaimed benefit" on 1 May 2009.